google/santa/Docs/details/santabs.md

 3. Events are created for each binary and the bundle hash is calculated

-4. These events are sent to the sync-server for processing
+4. These events are sent to the sync server for processing

 ##### Bundle Hash

 The found events are sorted by their file SHA-256 hash.
 The hashes are concatenated and then SHA-256 hashed.
 This now a strong indicator on what Mach-O executables where on disk at the time of scan.
-This can then be verified by the sync-server when deciding generate rules.
+This can then be verified by the sync server when deciding generate rules.